tinythings/sysinspect/docs/tutorial/profiles_tutor.rst

 If all assigned profiles are removed, the minion falls back to the ``default`` profile during sync.

+``default`` is fallback-only.
+It is not stored together with real assigned profiles.

 Synchronising the Cluster
 -------------------------